Ove Sellberg

 Ove Bertil Sellberg (born 15 October 1959) is a Swedish professional golfer who played on the European Tour.
 He was the first Swede to win a European Tour event.

 Amateur career

-Sellberg was born in Stockholm and began playing golf, 10 years old, at Ågesta Golf Club.
+In 1959, Sellberg was born in Stockholm.
+He began playing golf, 10-years-old, at Ågesta Golf Club.
 At 16 years of age, he lost in the final of the 1976 Swedish Junior Match-play Championship, but won the tournament three years later, when the format was changed to stroke-play.

-In 1981, as a 21 year old amateur, he took part in the Spanish Open on the European Tour and finished tied 24th.
+In 1981, as a 21-year-old amateur, he took part in the Spanish Open on the European Tour and finished tied 24th.